How to apply for child support within New Zealand

 If you're not a beneficiary, then there's no obligation to apply for child support.
-If you wish to apply, you should contact the Child Support Agency on freephone 0800 221 221.
+If you wish to apply, you should contact the Child Support Agency.
 Applications are to be made to the Agency on an approved form and must be accompanied by the appropriate documents, including proof that the other party (the "liable parent") is in fact a parent of the child.

 Who is eligible to apply for child support?

 You can apply for child support if you an "eligible custodian" of a "qualifying child".